giellalt/dict-sms-mul/00readme.txt

 02 - 99-word list from the current smsoahpa; this word list with multiple translations, taken from the 100-Swadesh-list, was originally collected by Michael Rießler.

-03 - word list from teaching materials under deveolpment by the Project "Skolt Saami Culture across Borders" (building on an already existing Finnish version, which is extended with Russian [Eino Koponen] and Norwegian [Michael Rießler] translations); each lesson of this materials gets its own attribute
+03 - word list from teaching materials under deveolpment by the Project "Skolt Saami Culture across Borders" (building on an already existing Finnish version, which is extended with Russian [Eino Koponen] and Norwegian [Michael Rießler] translations); each lesson of this materials gets its own attribute ("phon" is from the phonological explanations and exercises, "dict" is from the word list)

 04 - entries added manually by Michael Rießler; these are mostly from field- or other notes and will serve to test the most appropriate structure for the "common" dictionary database